top of page

 Choosing the Right Helmet

-All skaters who lack good control/balance when skating forward, backwards and have difficulty stopping, as well as maneuvering around obstacles on the ice, are at a higher risk of being unable to control a fall, regardless of their age, and must wear a hockey helmet.
+All skaters who lack good control/balance when skating forward, backwards and have difficulty stopping, as well as maneuvering around obstacles on the ice, are at a higher risk of being unable to control a fall, regardless of their age, and must wear a helmet.

 While it may be likely that many skaters can skate reasonably well, ice surfaces can be very unpredictable and there is always a risk of falling, no matter what stage a skater is at.
 Other skaters on the ice have different levels, they may fall and cause other skaters to fall.